rminz/rminz/README.md

 ###

-<h5 align="left">I'm a CyberSecurity researcher and a AI engineer who is passionate about making open-source software and creating new technologies.</h5>
+<p align="left">I'm a CyberSecurity researcher and AI engineer with a deep passion for open-source software and democratizing AI.
+I believe in the power of technology to transform lives and am dedicated to making advanced AI accessible to everyone.
+Through my work, I strive to bridge the gap between cutting-edge innovation and practical application, ensuring that the benefits of technology are shared widely and equitably.</p>

 ###